Statutory Instruments Act 1946: Consideration by committee

 The Secondary Legislation Scrutiny Committee, in the House of Lords, and the Select Committee on Statutory Instruments in the House of Commons, are committees set up to consider statutory instruments tabled by ministers.

 Laying before Parliament

 Statutory instruments are required to be laid before Parliament.

 Revocation

-Statutory instruments may be revoked by statutory instrument (including an Order in Council), or by another act of Parliament.
+Statutory instruments may be revoked by statutory instrument (including an Order in Council), or by an act of Parliament.

 Publication

 Statutory instruments are published by the King's Printer.
 In the modern era, this means that they are available on legislation.gov.uk.

+Subsequent developments

+Section 9(2) of the act was repealed by section 1(1) of, and part XII of schedule 1 to, the Statute Law (Repeals) Act 1986, which came into force on 2 May 1986.